Locals Only #24

 What

 LOCALS ONLY is a recurring presentation of local short films presented by the Seattle Film Society.
 Each month, SFS curates an intimate lineup of high-quality films from local independent filmmakers and showcases them for a community of filmmakers and film lovers.
 Screenings include in-depth Q&A’s with the filmmakers, as well as the opportunity to engage with the broader Seattle filmmaking community.
-We’re proud to partner with Seattle Open Arts Place (formerly 18th & Union) as our screening venue for this event!

 Where